madebyafox/STS-Sequence_Timeline_Study/README.md

 ### Please Cite As
-Fox, A.R., Van den Berg, M., & De Vries, E. (2016, August).
-Representing Sequence: The Influence of Timeline Axis and Direction on Causal Reasoning in Litigation Law.
-In 38th Annual Conference of the Cognitive Science Society (pp. 450-455).
+Fox, A.R., Van den Berg, M., & De Vries, E. (2016).
+Representing Sequence: The Influence of Timeline Axis and Direction on Causal Reasoning in Litigation Law. *In* 38th Annual Conference of the Cognitive Science Society.
+Philadelphia, PA, USA. (pp. 450-455).